Energy Transition Infrastructure

 (3) Reference to a ranking and/or an award does not indicate the future performance of the UCITS/AIF or the fund manager.

 (4) 2°C internal limits non-binding and not mentioned in our fund regulatory documentation, subject to change by Mirova without prior notice.
+The carbon impact of investments is calculated using a proprietary methodology that may involve bias.

 (6) Between 2015 and 2019 for all Mirova's energy transition infrastructure funds.
 Source: Mirova